Posted on January 26, 2017 There have been 0 comments

 This recipe was taken from Modern Dim Sum by Loretta Liu, available here.

-This post was posted in Featured, Featured, Recipes, Recipes, UK, What's new, What's new and was tagged with january, vegan, chinese new year, savoury, recipe for the weekend, vegetarian, dim sum, tofu
+This post was posted in Featured, Featured, News, News, Recipes, Recipes, UK, What's new, What's new and was tagged with january, vegan, chinese new year, savoury, recipe for the weekend, vegetarian, dim sum, tofu